rotsix/self-hosted/README.md

 An all-in-one script is available (`./manage.sh`).
 To initialize the architecture, first edit the `env` files.
-Each folder may contain one, so look closely.
+Each folder may contain one, so look closely (you also can use `find . -name "*.env"`).

 Then, run the script: